Unitary Complexity and the Uhlmann Transformation Problem: Introduction

 where $\fidelity(\rho,\sigma)$ denotes the fidelity function and the maximization is over all unitary transformations acting on the second subsystem.
 We call a unitary $U$ achieving equality in \cref{eq:intro-1} an \emph{Uhlmann transformation}.\footnote{Such Uhlmann transformations are unique only if $\ket{C},\ket{D}$ have full Schmidt rank.}

-Transforming entangled states via local operations is a ubiquitous task in quantum information processing.
+Uhlmann transformations are ubiquitous in quantum information processing.
 Some examples include: \begin{description}[itemsep=0pt] \item[Quantum Shannon theory.]
 Quantum Shannon theory is the study of the fundamental limits of quantum communication over noisy and noiseless channels.
 Protocols for a myriad of tasks such as state redistribution, entanglement distillation, and quantum communication over a noisy quantum channel all require performing Uhlmann transformations~\cite{hayden2008decoupling,abeyesinghe2009mother,berta2011quantum,anshu2017one}.

 \item[Quantum cryptography.]
 While it is known that quantum commitment schemes with information-theoretic security are impossible \cite{mayers1997unconditionally,lo1998quantum}, they are possible under computational assumptions.
 Recent oracle separations suggest that their security can be based on weaker assumptions than what is needed classically and that the existence of inherently quantum cryptographic primitives may be independent from assumptions in traditional complexity~\cite{Kretschmer21,ananth2022cryptography,morimae2022quantum,kqst23,lombardi2023one}.
 It can be seen from the impossibility results of Mayers--Lo--Chau \cite{mayers1997unconditionally,lo1998quantum} that the security of a quantum commitment scheme relies on the hardness of performing certain Uhlmann transformations.